Skip to main content

 Technical Analysis

-CVE-2025-43490 is a security vulnerability identified in the HPAudioAnalytics service, which is part of the HP Hotkey Support Software suite.
-This vulnerability is classified under CWE-59, which pertains to improper link resolution before file access, commonly known as 'link following'.
-The core issue arises when the software improperly handles symbolic links or shortcuts, potentially allowing an attacker with limited privileges to escalate their privileges on the affected system.
-Specifically, the vulnerability could enable a local attacker to manipulate the way the service resolves file paths, causing it to access or modify files it should not, thereby gaining higher-level permissions.
-The CVSS v4.0 base score is 4.8, indicating a medium severity level.
-The vector details show that exploitation requires local access (AV:L), low attack complexity (AC:L), no user interaction (UI:N), and privileges at a low level (PR:L).
-The vulnerability does not impact confidentiality, integrity, or availability significantly (VC:L, VI:N, VA:N), and it has a limited scope (SC:L).
-HP has acknowledged the issue and is releasing software updates to mitigate the vulnerability, although no known exploits are currently reported in the wild.
-The affected versions are not explicitly listed here but can be found in the HP security bulletin.
-This vulnerability is particularly relevant for environments where HP Hotkey Support Software is installed, which is common on many HP laptops and desktops, especially in enterprise settings.
+CVE-2025-43490 is a high-severity security vulnerability identified in the HPAudioAnalytics service, which is part of the HP Hotkey Support Software suite.
+The vulnerability is classified under CWE-59, which pertains to improper link resolution before file access, commonly referred to as 'link following'.
+This type of vulnerability occurs when a program follows symbolic links or shortcuts without proper validation, potentially allowing an attacker to manipulate file access paths.
+In this case, the flaw could allow an attacker with limited privileges (local access) to escalate their privileges on the affected system.
+The vulnerability does not require user interaction and has a low attack complexity, but it requires local access with some privileges (PR:L).
+The CVSS 4.0 base score is 8.4, indicating a high severity level.
+The vector indicates that the attack vector is local (AV:L), attack complexity is low (AC:L), no attack techniques (AT:N), privileges required are low (PR:L), no user interaction (UI:N), and it impacts confidentiality, integrity, and availability at high levels (VC:N, VI:H, VA:H).
+The scope is high (S:H), indicating the vulnerability can affect resources beyond the initially vulnerable component, and the security impact is high across integrity, availability, and confidentiality.
+HP has acknowledged the vulnerability and is releasing software updates to mitigate the issue, though specific patch links were not provided in the information.
+No known exploits are currently reported in the wild.
+The vulnerability affects certain versions of HP Hotkey Support Software, but exact versions are referenced in HP's security bulletin.
+This vulnerability is significant because HP Hotkey Support Software is commonly pre-installed on many HP laptops and desktops, particularly in enterprise environments, making it a relevant concern for organizations using HP hardware.

 Potential Impact